gooddinosaur/final_project/README.md

 ### 11.TODO.md
 - To describe what to do in this final project.
 ----
-# How to compile and run your project.
+## How to compile and run your project.
 - Open project_mange.py and run
+- Enter your username and password
+- Do what you want to do
+- Log out
 ----
-# Table detailing each role and its actions
+## Table detailing each role and its actions

 | Role    | Action                                  | Method              | Class   | Completion |
 |---------|-----------------------------------------|---------------------|---------|------------|